MightyDevices/RDSTuner/README.md

 STM <-> PC Connections

-+ PA9 UART1_TXD - RDS & debug information
++ PA9 UART1_TXD - RDS decoded data & debug information

 Simply type in "make all" to build binary image and upload it at the beginning of the flash memory.